AP source: Jets releasing WR Brandon Marshall

 His production dropped dramatically last season, though, as he had just 59 receptions for 788 yards and three TDs while dealing with a few injuries and inconsistent quarterback play.

+That spat appeared to set the tone for the Jets' 5-11 season, with Revis saying the incident ''just left a dark cloud over our head.''

+Wide receiver Quincy Enunwa said New York's locker-room conflict ''didn't help us.
+You look at our record and it really hindered our play.''

-Marshall has also previously played for Denver, Miami and Chicago, which traded him to New York in 2015.
+Marshall has also previously played for Denver, Miami and Chicago, which traded him and a seventh-round draft pick to New York in 2015 for a fifth-rounder.

+After a terrific first season with the Jets, capped by his sixth Pro Bowl selection, Marshall endured a difficult second campaign in New York.

+He played through a sprained knee ligament, sprained foot and toe injury for most of the season, which ended with him being inactive for the season finale because of a sore hip.

 ---